CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Test_PWD_Trends.md

 The LakeLines paper mentions tend analysis based on the “Mann-Kendall” test.
-Mann-Kendall test has several other names, and is closely related to the Thiel- Sen estimator of slope.
-Crucially, it produces a test statistic, known as Kendall’s Tau, which ranges from -1 to +1, and is a nonparameteric equivalent to the standard (Pearson) correlation coefficient.
+Mann-Kendall test has several other names, and is closely related to the Theil- Sen estimator of slope.
+Crucially, it produces a test statistic, known as Kendall’s Tau, which ranges from -1 to +1, and is a nonparametric equivalent to the standard (Pearson) correlation coefficient.
 Kendall’s Tau is widely used in environmental data analysis because it is insensitive to monotonic transformations, and is thus considered “nonparametric”.